giovanniboscu/continuous-section-field/docs/csf_actions.md

 The report shows both values per polygon. `V_hom` is provided for completeness; if `w(z) ≡ 1` on the interval, then `V_hom = V_occ`.

-> Note on interpretation: these are “volume-like” integrated quantities.
-Do not attach a physical unit here unless your project defines one.

 ---

 ## Stations